-Currently DreamHost offers MySQL version 5.6.
-Any new database will be created in MySQL 5.6.
-DreamHost still supports the older version of MySQL databases but I would suggest you to get all the databases upgraded to the latest version.
+As of writing this, DreamHost offer MySQL version 5.6.
+You will find that even the older version of MySQL database will still work but I would suggest you to upgrade all the databases to the latest version.

 Creating MySQL Hostname